oresat/low-gain-radio/docs/Test_Plan_Sputnik_Capstone.md

 05/14/16 - Grammar corrections in introduction.

-05/16/16 - Removed "Test Setup and Calibration" from the document (Shan)
+05/16/16 - Removed "Test Setup and Calibration" section from the document.
+(Shan)

 ### Introduction